kodecocodes/i9t/custom-segues/custom-segues.markdown

 > **Note**: When you click on the Vet Segue in the Storyboard, you will notice that Vet Information does not have a navigation bar.
 Click on the Navigation Controller to the left of Vet Information and the Navigation Bar and Done button will appear on the Vet Information Scene.
 The bar is simulated in the storyboard so that you can change the title and other details, but only shows when the view is embedded in the Navigation Controller.

-Once you have the Navigation Bar showing, create the unwind segue from the Done button to Animal Detail View Controller.
+Once you have the Navigation Bar showing on the Vet Information Scene, create the unwind segue from the Done button to Animal Detail View Controller.

 In the Document Outline, ctrl-drag from the **Done** button to **Exit** just below the Done button.
 Select `unwindToAnimalDetailViewController:` from the popup.
 This method is the unwind place marker you created earlier.